colevahey/gobattle/DEVLOG.md

 I can get it to work.
 I still haven't tried to do anything with the floats because I think that will be a simple task when I have completed the json.
 I am nearly done.

+#August 8th
+I have completed my project.
+I fixed the floats by getting rid of them completely...
+I made it so that the division problem will always return a whole number.
+Now my game is complete and if I have time, I will try to work on a high score page to be displayed at the end of the game.
+I am very excited I am done.